Overview

 Values and functions can exist in different contexts within a UIX app.
 They can also be moved between contexts and exist in multiple contexts at once.

-The origin context of a value is the module context in which the value was originally created.
-This can be a backend or frontend context.
-When a value is moved to another context, this new context is called the host context.
-For a given value, more than one host context can exist at the same time.
+The origin context of a value is the module context where the value was originally created.
+This can be a backend or a frontend context.
+When a value is moved to another context, the new context is called the host context.
+There can be more than one host context for a given value.

 Functions